Smith awarded Purdue’s highest undergraduate teaching honor

 During my leisure time, I love spending time with my cats.
 I also enjoy cooking, baking, and trying my hand at being a barista (my latte art is still more ‘abstract’ than ‘art’).

-Read more about Brenda C. Matos
+Read more about Samira Bashiru

 Where are you from, and what did you do prior to your PhD program?